Top 15 Historical Places to Visit in Italy

 The Cinque Terre

-The five towns that cling to the steep, rocky Mediterranean coast north of La Spezia were almost impossible to reach by land until the railway connected them by tunneling through the headlands that separate them.
+The five towns cling to the steep, rocky Mediterranean coast north of La Spezia.
+They were almost impossible to reach by land.
+The railway connected them by tunneling through the headlands that separate them.

 Tuscany Hill Towns